kyungjae-lee/engineers-notebook/cpp-programming/inheritance.md

-## Public Inheritance vs. Composition
+## Public Inheritance ("Is - A") vs. Composition ("Has - A")

-* Both allow reuse of existing classes
+* Both allow reuse of existing classes.
+* Composition is a common design pattern for reuse, and you'll see it used much more frequently than inheritance.
+But, we can use both inheritance and composition together to create powerful frameworks that allow us to reuse existing code.

 ### Public Inheritance